U-Alberta/prima/README.md

     $ ~/path/to/prima/tools/init_project.sh project_name
     $ cd project_name
     $ ~/path/to/prima/tools/init_collection.sh
-4. To download a collection into the auto-generated source/ folder, run the following where **collection_name** is a valid id for a collection in archive.org (for example [this](https://archive.org/details/toronto) collection would use collection_name=toronto)
+4. To download a collection into the auto-generated source/ directory, run the following where **collection_name** is a valid id for a collection in archive.org (for example [this](https://archive.org/details/toronto) collection would use collection_name=toronto)
   >
     $ ~/path/to/prima/tools/fetch_collection.sh collection_name

 5. After completing steps 1-5, run the following to get stats on your collection where **tool** is one of the options listed below with the appropriate parameters
   >
     $ ~/path/to/prima/tools/tool params
-6. For every new collection to be created, repeat step 3 lines 3-5 and step 4 with the new collection before using any tools.
+6. For every new collection to be created, make sure you're in the workspace directory and repeat step 3 lines 3-5 and step 4 with the new collection name before using any tools.

 ## Tools
 Current available tools included in the prima and basic examples are:
 1. BM25

-        $ ~/path/to/prima/tools/bm25.sh prima query bm25
+        $ ~/path/to/prima/tools/bm25.sh sample query here
 2. K-means clustering

         $ ~/path/to/prima/tools/k_means_clusterer.sh k